KhioneusNevula/MagicUniversity/README.md

 #### Dialogue
 Dialogue is a way to convey information or change emotions. *Simple-statements* are small dialogues meant to influence emotions, but which don't convey information, whereas *Info-statements* are dialogues which convey information.
 Dialogue may be more or less *Comprehensible* depending on a Character's language values.

+Dialogue can convey entirely false info.

 Dialogue can be held between two or more individuals, and can be held either by directly being in the presence of an individual, or through communicative means.

+Dialogue can have Feelings encoded in them which are the Feelings that they are spoken with.
+Other Characters may pick up on those Feelings or not.

 Simple-statements include:
-* Compliment <trait (personality or Avatar)>:
+* Compliment <trait (personality or Avatar)>: Generates feelings of Happiness, and can create Shyness if Attraction is picked up, as well as increase Attraction
-* Insult <trait>:
+* Insult <trait>: Generates feelings of Discontent and can produce Anger or Sadness depending on Traits
+* Discuss [T1]: This indicates a discussion of the topic academically.
+Can create memories of understanding the Topic.
+*
 *
 *